benjaminbiss/myMusic_FrontEnd/user_stories.md

 X (10 points) As a developer, I want to display the data (song title, album, artist, genre, and release date) from the API within a table on the frontend.

-(5 points) As a developer, I want to create a delete button for each row on my table that will make a DELETE request to my backend API for that song object.
+X (5 points) As a developer, I want to create a delete button for each row on my table that will make a DELETE request to my backend API for that song object.

-(10 points) As a developer, I want to create a form on a stateful component that allows me to POST a new song to my backend API.
+X (10 points) As a developer, I want to create a form on a stateful component that allows me to POST a new song to my backend API.

 (5 points): As a developer, I want to create a minimum of three React components and use them within